SAP-archive/btp-extend-workflow-cai-msteams/Part1/README.md

    ![Create Dev Space](./images/bas_new_space.png)

 ### 2.4.
 After creation you can find newly defined and preconfigured development space with all required tools.
-In the next Unit we will use this space for building and deploying the workflow application.
+In the next part we will use this space for building and deploying the workflow application.

    ![BAS WF Dev Space](./images/bas_wf_space.png)

 ## Summary

 Good work!
-You successfully finished the setup and configuration of all necessary services and tools which is required for the Week 3 and you will use them in later Unites.
+You successfully finished the setup and configuration of all necessary services and tools which is required for the later steps.